errata-ai/docs/website/docs/vale-server/clients/intellij.md

 }
 ```

-In both cases, Jiiles used the Awesome Console plugin to turn the file names + line numbers from the output into clickable links.
+In both cases, Jilles used the Awesome Console plugin to turn the file names + line numbers from the output into clickable links.
 The only thing missing is for this to pick up the warnings and highlight them in the file.